DataStax-Academy/zdm-scenario-katapod/step1.md

 done
 ```

-_🗒️ You have a working application backed by a Cassandra cluster.
-Time to start
-preparing for a migration!_
+### _🗒️ You have a working application backed by a Cassandra cluster.
+Time to start preparing for a migration!_

 ![Schema, phase 0](images/schema0_r.png)

-_🧭 You can do the next step either on the Astra Web UI or (mostly) with a CLI
+_🧭 You can choose whether to proceed to next step either using the Astra
-in the console.
+Web UI or using a CLI in the console (_except for the DB creation part, which is on the Astra UI anyway_).
 The result will be the same (just keep in mind that for the
 CLI route you'll use an Astra database auth token with slightly higher
 permissions than strictly
 [needed for the migration](https://docs.datastax.com/en/astra-serverless/docs/migrate/create-target.html#_create_an_astra_db_serverless_cluster)